I love staying fit and cooking tasty and healthy meals. I don't use artificial colors or preservatives.

 Before You Get Started

-We get plenty of mangoes in the market during mango season.
-During summer, mango rasayana, also called as "Aamras" or "Seekarane," is the favorite beverage in many homes here.
+We get plenty of mangoes in the market during the mango season.
+During summer, mango rasayana, also called "Aamras" or "Seekarane," is the favorite beverage in many homes here.
 People serve this sweet dish all the time, even at functions and feasts.
 It is sometimes used as a dessert as well.

 - 2 bowls mango pulp, use varieties of mangoes for best results

 - 1 cup jaggery powder

 - Wash and cut the mangoes.
 (I recommend using different varieties of mangoes for the best taste.)